rkoshak/sensorReporter/gpio/README.md

 ### Dependencies

 Depends on `RPi.GPIO` Python library.
-The user running sensor_reporter must have permission to access the GPIO pins.
+The user running sensor_reporter must be in the `gpio` group to have GPIO access.
-To grant the `sensorReporter` user GPIO permissions add the user to the group `gpio`:

 ```bash
 cd /srv/sensorReporter